ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 ## Enums

-Enums are a feature added to JavaScript by TypeScript which allows for describing a value which could be one of a set of possible named constants.
+Enums are a feature added to JavaScript by TypeScript which allows for describing a value that could be one of a set of possible named constants.
 Unlike most TypeScript features, this is not a type-level addition to JavaScript but something added to the language and runtime.
-Because of this, it's a feature which you should know exists, but maybe hold off on using unless you are sure.
+Because of this, it's a feature that you should know exists, but maybe hold off on using it unless you are sure.

 ```typescript
 // Up is initialized with 1